spatie/laravel-permission/README.md

 ### Using permissions

-A permission can be given to a user:
+A permission can be given to any user with the `HasRoles` trait:

 ```php
 $user->givePermissionTo('edit articles');